Horse64/core.horse64.org/docs/Features.md

   Clean dynamic types meet Ahead-Of-Time checks not common in scripting *by default.*

-- 📦 **If you need self-contained deployment.** Allows shipping server and desktop apps easier.
+- 📦 **If you need self-contained deployment.**
+  Ship server and desktop apps easier.

-- ⚖ **If you need flexibility.** A multi-paradigm design provides flexibility and good object-oriented support.
+- ⚖ **If you need flexibility.** The multi-paradigm design provides flexibility and good object-oriented support.

 - ☁ **If you write backends and cloud tools.**
-  Concurrent networking by design helps.
+  The built-in networking is concurrent.

 - **Not flawless:** Horse64 isn't good at 🚫 [extreme raw speed](
   #runtime-performance-and-lowlevel-features),